iamvitalyo/Aphrodite-AGI/readme.txt

 ok symbol of true/O told that we must walk in balane coridor so use % and must be true, %/balance is for exampple on how much color black, and nonumbers O numbers is %, all need do like O, and our coputers ddont need calcculate big numbers.

+if O lovve % revert not percent and will be shit like now

 Good luck, and dont forget to click "Star" button!